stoned-ape/big_integer/README.md

-This library allows you to do operations on arbitrarally large integers, similar to python ints.
+This library allows you to do operations on arbitrarilly large integers, similar to python ints.

 You can assign a bigint to a normal int: